-is the author of numerous books for young readers including When We Were Alone, which won the 2017 Governor General's Literary Award and was nominated for the TD Canadian Children's Literature Award.
-Strangers, the first book in his Reckoner trilogy, a young adult supernatural mystery, won the 2018 Michael Van Rooy Award for Genre Fiction (Manitoba Book Awards).
-A sought-after speaker and educator, Dave is a member of the Norway House Cree Nation and currently lives in Winnipeg.
-For more information, visit his website: www.darobertson.ca and follow him on Twitter: @DaveAlexRoberts
+is the author of numerous books for young readers, including Governor General's Literary Award winners On the Trapline and When We Were Alone.
+The Barren Grounds, the first book in the middle-grade The Misewa Saga series, received a starred review from Kirkus and was a Kirkus, NPR, and Quill & Quire best middle-grade book of 2020, as well as a USBBY and Texas Lone Star selection.
+The Great Bear, the second book in the series, was shortlisted for the Ontario Library Association's Silver Birch Award.
+A sought-after speaker and educator, and winner of the Writers' Union of Canada's Freedom to Read Award, Dave is a member of the Norway House Cree Nation and currently lives in Winnipeg, Manitoba.

+For more information, visit his website: www.darobertson.ca and follow him on X: @DaveAlexRoberts

 This guide was created by APRIL WATERS, a Métis educator from Treaty One territory in Winnipeg, Manitoba, Canada.
-She has been a classroom teacher and Indigenous Education teacher for over a decade, and provides instructional support and professional development for educators in bringing authentic Indigenous perspectives, culture and history into their classrooms.
+She has been a classroom teacher and Indigenous Education teacher for over a decade.
+She is currently an administrator of Indigenous Education and provides instructional support and professional development for educators in bringing authentic Indigenous perspectives, culture and history into their classrooms.